 If your institution or course is not listed, please contact the Program Coordinator for School Psychology: Dr. Oanh Tran - Email: firstname.lastname@example.org.
 Include a copy of the unofficial transcript, course description, course number, institution, and date completed.

-Upon successful completion of the School Psychology Program, graduates earn the following (3:1 outcome):
+Upon successful completion of the dual School Psychology Program, graduates earn the following (3 in 1 outcome):

 The state and national recognition status of the school psychology program that students attend

 may well have an impact on state and national credentials that they qualify for upon graduation.

 If a school psychology program is approved in the state in which it is located, students are likely